Illegals Will Now Vote in San Francisco as It Sinks Into Further Decline

 THEY SHOULD BE WORRIED ABOUT IT BEING A LITERAL “S***HOLE”

-There is a poop map for the city of poop.
+There is a poop map for San Fran, the city of poop.
 The place is filthy, overrun by homeless, illegals, and drug addicts.
 It will continue to grow worse under liberal/leftist policies.

-Giving the vote to anonymous people will accelerate their eventual descent into the Third World “s***hole” the illegal aliens left.
-Look at this report to see how bad the place is.
+Giving the vote to anonymous people will accelerate their eventual descent into the Third World “s***hole” the people there illegally left.
+Look at the following report to see how bad the place is.

-San Francisco displaced their poor blacks and replaced them with illegal aliens.
+San Francisco displaced their poor blacks and replaced them with anonymous people from foreign lands.

 Watch: